Updated January 6, 2019

 How to prepare for an auction

-Auctions are fast-paced and mistakes can be very expensive and painful.
+Auctions are fast-paced and mistakes can be very expensive.
 A good strategy is all about preparation.
 If you don’t have a plan, you can’t make informed decisions.

 Auctions are not car shows.
 You’re not there to browse.
 You’re there to stock your inventory so you can run your business.